-Your hip joint helps you move from a sitting to standing, walking, running, or jumping position.
+Your hip joint helps you move from a sitting position to a standing, walking, running, or jumping position.
 These activities are difficult, if not impossible, with a stiff hip.
 Each step or movement can trigger severe pain.
-While some stiff hip symptoms may be...
-Read more
+While some stiff hip...
+Read More

 While some stiff hip symptoms may be temporary, others may result in long-term discomfort if left untreated.
 Knowing when to seek medical care can mean the difference between daily discomfort and pain-free activities.